antoniomartinelli/ha_via_corosync_pacamaker/docs/How to Run Shell Script as SystemD service.md

 ```
 *interval*: set the frequency for the operation
+ß
 *timeout*: if the operation does not comlete by the amount set, abort the operation and consider it failed

 # Extra
+## Constraints
+You can determine the behavior of a resource in a cluster by configuring constraints for that resource.
+You can configure the following categories of constraints:
+* **location constraints** — A location constraint determines which nodes a resource can run on.
+* **order constraints** — An order constraint determines the order in which the resources run.
+* **colocation constraints** — A colocation constraint determines whßere resources will be placed relative to other resources.

+## Alerts

 ## Resouces
 For LSB services: